chanzuckerberg/single-cell-curation/schema/4.0.0/schema.md

 </tbody></table>
 <br>

+Curators MUST NOT annotate the following columns in the `var` dataframe and if present, the `raw.var` dataframe.

 When a dataset is uploaded, CELLxGENE Discover MUST automatically add the matching human-readable name for the corresponding feature biotype, identifier, and the NCBITaxon term for the reference organism to the `var` and `raw.var` dataframes.
-Curators MUST NOT annotate the following columns:
+In addition, it MUST add the feature length.

 ### feature_biotype